 The Open Call invited young, Hong Kong-based artists, curators and writers to submit a proposal for a potential project to be hosted at one of HKAGA’s member galleries.
 The applications were shared with all participating galleries for selection and successful applicants were then connected with galleries to construct the programme.

-LIST OF YOUNG ART TALENTS
+LIST OF PARTICIPATING ART TALENT

 - Artist - Ah Leon